Dieseling: Potential causes

-In Air Rifles
+In air rifles

-The term is also used to refer to the deliberate or accidental burning of oils or similar flammable hydrocarbons when an air rifle is discharged.
+The term is also used to refer to the deliberate or accidental burning of oils or similar flammable hydrocarbons with a similar effect as liquid propellant when an air rifle is discharged.
 A spring or ram-powered air rifle works by a piston rapidly compressing the air in the chamber behind the projectile forcing the projectile (usually a pellet) out at speed.
 Where the air contains flammable contaminants or additions, the temperature rise associated with the compression may ignite the mixture in a similar way to fuel in a diesel engine.
 This adds to the energy of the system, some of which is transferred to the pellet as increased velocity.

 Owing to the relatively small muzzle energy of air rifles compared to the stored chemical energy in oil, dieseling can make a substantial difference to the velocity of the pellet.
-While generally an unwanted phenomenon due to the effect on accuracy and also potential damage to rifle or sight, it is sometimes deliberately engineered by oiling the pellet or chamber, in order to increase the power of the weapon.
-This is normally done as a stunt or in experimentation - the tiny amounts of oil involved makes consistency impractical, with consequent substantial adverse effect on accuracy.
+While generally an unwanted phenomenon due to the effect on accuracy and also potential damage to rifle or sight, it is sometimes deliberately engineered by oiling the rear hollow base of the pellet or chamber, in order to increase the power of the weapon.
+This is usually done as a stunt or in experimentation - the tiny amounts of oil involved makes consistency impractical, with consequent substantial adverse effect on accuracy.